 Cape Coral only became a city in 1957, but they still have a historical museum.
 The Cape Coral Historical Museum traces the history of the area, as well as its incorporation to the fastest growing city in Lee County.
 Exhibits and video explain early Cape Coral (and old Waltzing Waters), and include photos, artifacts from the Cape Coral Rose Garden, a collection of WWII lead soldiers, and a replica of a "cracker" house.

 The Ostego Bay Foundation's mission is to promote understanding of marine life and the delicate balance of marine ecosystems through education and community involvement.
 At the Marine Science Center, exhibits, touch tanks and aquariums introduce visitors to marine life.
 There are also exhibits on fossils, shells and endangered species.
 The Science Center offers a walking tour that includes the Center, the Coast Guard station, the waterfront and shrimp boats, and explains how the industry works.
-Parking is free under the bridge.

 The Sanibel Gallery is the oldest gallery on the island, and features local artists and craftspeople whose work "reflects the essence of the islands."
 Located in Heart of the Islands Plaza, the gallery features over 170 artists who present their art in a variety of mediums.
 The artwork reflects the nature of Sanibel and includes watercolors by Tom Bond, oils by Milvi Wheeler, as well as acrylic, silkscreen, and pen and ink.
 The crafts include wood, copper, pottery, mosaic, porcelain, and the annual Sanibel Christmas ornament